mvolkmann/blog/src/prolog.md

 rather than describe their arguments as is common in Prolog predicates.

 Each GRBody consists of terminals, non-terminals, and grammar goals.
-A terminal is a fixed, allowed value, typically written as a string in double quotes.
+A terminal is a fixed, allowed value, often written as a string in double quotes or an atom.
 A non-terminal refers to another DCG rule and typical includes a variable argument to capture matching text.
 A grammar goal is a single Prolog goal or conjunction of them,